evansm7/vftool/README.md

     -b <bridged ethernet interface>
     -p <number of processors>
     -m <memory size in MB>
+    -t <tty type>
 ~~~

 Only the `-k` argument is required (for a path to the kernel image), and all other arguments are optional.
-The (current) default is 1 CPU, 512MB RAM, "console=hvc0", NAT-based networking and no discs or initrd.
+The (current) default is 1 CPU, 512MB RAM, "console=hvc0", NAT-based networking, no discs or initrd and creates a pty for the console.

+The `-t` option permits the console to either use stdin/stdout (option `0`), or to create a pseudo terminal (option `1`, the default) and wait for you to attach something to it, as in the example below.
+The pseudo terminal (pty) approach gives a useful interactive console (particularly handy for setting up your VM), but stdin/stdout and immediate startup are more useful for launching VMs in a script.

 The kernel should be uncompressed.
 The initrd may be a gz.
 Disc images are raw/flat files (nothing fancy like qcow2).